Bournemouth, Christchurch and Poole

 Bournemouth, Christchurch and Poole (BCP) is a unitary authority area in the ceremonial county of Dorset, England.
-It was created on 1 April 2019 by the merger of the areas that were previously administered by the unitary authorities of Bournemouth and Poole, and the non-metropolitan district of Christchurch.
-The authority covers much of the area of the South Dorset conurbation.
+It was created in 2019 and covers much of the area of the South East Dorset conurbation, including the towns of Bournemouth, Poole and Christchurch.

 Background

-Bournemouth and Christchurch are historically part of the county of Hampshire, whilst Poole is historically a part of Dorset and was a county corporate.
-By the mid 20th century the towns had begun to coalesce as a conurbation, and in the 1974 Local Government Act the three areas were brought together under the ceremonial county of Dorset, whilst still forming separate districts.
-In 1997 Poole and Bournemouth became unitary authorities, whilst Christchurch remained within Dorset County Council.
+Bournemouth and Christchurch were historically part of the county of Hampshire, while Poole was historically a part of Dorset and was a county corporate.
+By the mid-20th century, the towns had begun to coalesce as a conurbation, and in the Local Government Act 1972 the three areas were brought together under the non-metropolitan county of Dorset, while still administered as separate districts.
+In 1997, Poole and Bournemouth became unitary authorities, while Christchurch remained a lower tier district with county-level services provided by Dorset County Council.

 The new authority was formed as a result of local government reorganisation in the ceremonial county of Dorset.
 Under the plans, dubbed "Future Dorset", all councils within the county were abolished and replaced with two new unitary authorities.
-One was formed from the existing unitary authorities of Bournemouth and Poole, which merged with the non-metropolitan district of Christchurch to create the unitary authority to be known as Bournemouth, Christchurch and Poole.
-The other was created from the merger of the existing non-metropolitan districts of Weymouth and Portland, West Dorset, North Dorset, Purbeck and East Dorset to form a new Dorset authority.
+One was formed from the existing unitary authorities of Bournemouth Borough Council and Poole Borough Council, which merged with the non-metropolitan district of Christchurch to create the unitary authority to be known as Bournemouth, Christchurch and Poole.
+The other non-metropolitan districts of Dorset merged to form Dorset unitary authority.

 The plans were supported by every affected body except Christchurch Borough Council, which formally opposed the reorganisation and unsuccessfully challenged the proposals in the High Court.
-Several Conservative councillors in Christchurch were suspended from the party for their opposition to the plan, with several of them subsequently standing as independents in the 2019 election.
+Several Conservative councillors in Christchurch were suspended from the party for their opposition to the plan, leading to several of them standing as independents in the 2019 election.